Separations in Proof Complexity and TFNP: Separations in Proof Complexity

 \section{Separations in Proof Complexity}

 The main results of this work are two separations between standard propositional proof systems, as summarised in~\cref{fig:systems}.
 Moreover, these results can be further interpreted as black-box separations in the theory of total~$\NP$ search problems ($\TFNP$), as we explain later in \cref{sec:intro-tfnp}.
+This connection between $\TFNP$ and proof complexity, which has proved fruitful in past works and which we further explore here, also yields a new type of result in proof complexity, which we call \emph{intersection theorems}; see \cref{sec:intro-intersection-thms}.